akseiya/qa-works-exercise/README.md

 unhappy when the test suite didn't run out of the box.
 While I didn't want to shoulder the cost of dockerisation right now, I also didn't want to cause such disappointment.

+## Final notes

+While in initial stages of solving the challenge I followed the WDIO docs, I discovered at some point that getting a shell and X Server in Windows 10 is not as trivial as to just do it while downloading Ubuntu image for VirtualBox is not exactly an option on a mobile connection.
+This, while I left their installation scripts in the directory, they are not currently used, just PhantomJS which gets set up by `npm i` for its WDIO adapter.

+I hope that the enquiry submission issue gets fixed quickly!